coin-workshop/coine-2025-detroit/call_for_papers.md

 Submitted papers will be reviewed on a "single-blind" basis by at least two PC members.

 Submission of a paper should be regarded as an undertaking that, should the paper be accepted, at least one of the authors will attend the workshop to present the work.
+Authors of accepted papers are expected to present their work in person by default.
+Exceptions may be granted by the organizing committee on a case-by-case basis, and authors who receive such exceptions may present their work online, provided they register for the workshop.
+Presentations will be delivered in the Eastern Time Zone.

 ### Proceedings